recoveryhub/edition_template/paratext/docs/5-markdown-guide.md

 ### [Paragraphs](https://www.markdownguide.org/basic-syntax/#paragraphs-1)

-Perhaps the most straightforward element in this list, paragraphs are formed simply by separating ***two lines of text*** with a blank line.
-If you don't have a blank line between the two paragraphs, they will be displayed as a single paragraph (like the second paragraph in the example below).
+Perhaps the most straightforward element in this list, paragraphs are formed simply by separating them with a completely blank line.
+If you don't have a blank line between two paragraphs, they will be displayed as a single paragraph (like the second paragraph in the example below).

-**Markdown:**
+#### Markdown example:

 ```
 This is my first paragraph.
+Because there's a blank line between this paragraph and the next, they'll be displayed as two separate paragraphs.

 This is my second paragraph.
-Because there's a blank line
-between this paragraph and the previous paragraph, they'll
-be displayed as two separate paragraphs.
 This paragraph has
-multiple lines of text with a single line breaks between
+multiple lines of text with a single line breaks
-each, but because they're not separated by a blank line
+between each, but because they're not separated
-(i.e.  two line breaks in a row), it will be displayed as
+by a blank line (i.e.  two line breaks in a row),
-a solid paragraph with no line breaks.
-This helps you break
+it will be displayed as a solid paragraph with
+no line breaks.
+This helps you break up long
-up long lines of Markdown that could otherwise extend
+lines of Markdown that could otherwise extend
 off your page of code.
 ```

-**Result:**
+#### HTML Result:

 This is my first paragraph.
+Because there's a blank line between this paragraph and the next, they'll be displayed as two separate paragraphs.

 This is my second paragraph.
-Because there's a blank line between them, they'll be displayed as two separate paragraphs.
+This paragraph has multiple lines of text with a single line breaks between each, but because they're not separated by a blank line (i.e.  two line breaks in a row), it will be displayed as a solid paragraph with no line breaks.
+This helps you break up long lines of Markdown that could otherwise extend off your page of code.

 ### [Headings](https://www.markdownguide.org/basic-syntax/#headings)

 All markdown files must have a
 [Heading 1](https://www.markdownguide.org/basic-syntax/#headings) at the top of the document.
-This is standard practice for accessibility reasons; also, Jekyll will use this as the HTML page `<title>`.
+This is standard practice for accessibility reasons; also, Jekyll will use this as the HTML page `<title>`, which is required in HTML documents and shows up as the title of the tab in your browser.

-You can also declare a `title:` in the frontmatter/metadata, which will supercede the Heading 1 and be used by Jekyll for the HTML page `<title>`; it will not replace the Heading 1 on the page., though.
+You can also declare a `title:` in the [frontmatter/metadata](/edition_template/documentation/metadata), which will supercede the Heading 1 and be used by Jekyll for the HTML page `<title>`; it will not replace the Heading 1 on the page, though.

 #### Use real headings, not bold text